Frequently Asked Questions

 Unlike others, we DO NOT TRAIN ON A SPECIFIC BRAND until we ourselves have had training from the manufacturer or their appointed service centre and have been signed off by them.
 We absolutely do not simply take an instruction manual, come up with our own interpretation of it, and then regurgitate that.
 Let's face it, after a very basic training course, any good mechanic could do that ...

-A: Currently, no. We are looking at preparing a sort of "Cycle Mechanics 101" to go onto the web site so that you'll be familiar with some broad basics, like the names of parts of the bicycle, but currently we'd just advise you to read around the subject a bit, so that you'll have some background feeling for what might be involved.
+A: Currently, no. We are looking at preparing a sort of "Cycle Mechanics 101" to go onto the web site so that you'll be familiar with some broad basics, like the names of parts of the bicycle, but currently we'd just advise you to read around the subject from authoritative sources, so that you'll have some background feeling for what might be involved.

 Q: What is included in my course fee?